amundsen-io/amundsen/CONTRIBUTING.md

 ## First-Time Contributors

-If this is your first contribution to open source, you can [follow this tutorial][contributionTutorial] or check [this video series][contributionVideos] to learn about the contribution workflow with GitHub.
+If this is your first contribution to open source, you can [follow this tutorial][contributiontutorial] or check [this video series][contributionvideos] to learn about the contribution workflow with GitHub.

-We always have tickets labeled ['good first issue'][goodFirstIssues] and ['help wanted'][helpWantedIssues].
+We always have tickets labeled ['good first issue'][goodfirstissues] and ['help wanted'][helpwantedissues].
 These are a great starting point if you want to contribute.
 Don't hesitate to ask questions about the issue if you are not sure about the strategy to follow.

 ## Requesting a Feature